AutomateNOW-Fan/AutomateNOW/README.md

 > `Sync-AutomateNOWCodeRepository` -CodeRepository $repository -Force

 ### Where are the 5 types of Processing Event Logs in the ANOW UI?
->Use `Get-Help Get-AutomateNOWProcessingEventLog -Full` for some hints on where they all are.
+>Use `Get-Help Read-AutomateNOWProcessingEventLog -Full` for some hints on where they all are.

 ### I want to set all values in my Metric to null (i.e. to reset them).
 How can I do this?
 >It's a two-step process.
 In any order: